TeMU-BSC/Embeddings/README.md

 	3) Setting a minimum acceptable token size to 1.
 	4) Setting a maximum acceptable token size to 100.
 	5) Applying lowercase the tokens (we generated both Cased and Uncased version).

-## Corpora used

-* Scielo Full-Text in Spanish: We retrieved all the full-text available in Scielo.org (until December/2018) and processed them into sentences.
-Scielo.org node contains all Spanish articles, thus includes Latin and European Spanish.
-  * Sentences: ?
-  * Tokens: ?
-* Wikipedia Health: We retrieved all articles from the following Wikipedia categories: Pharmacology, Pharmacy, Medicine and Biology.
-Data were retrieved during December/2018.
-  * Sentences: ?
-  * Tokens: ?
-* Scielo + Wikipedia Health: We concatenated the previous two corpora.

-## Pre-Processing

 ## Embeddings generated